 - Give capsule with a full meal.

-- If your child has low stomach acid or your child takes another drug to lower stomach acid, give this drug with an acidic drink like non-diet cola.
+- If your child has low stomach acid or your child takes another drug to lower stomach acid, talk with your child’s doctor about how to give this drug.
+You may need to give this drug with an acidic drink like non-diet cola.

 - Have your child swallow whole.
 Do not let your child chew, break, or crush.